 Whether you need help starting or planning a career, working toward a degree or certification, finding employees, or overcoming barriers, the WorkSmart Network is here for you.
 We're a team supported by the Workforce Development Board of South Central Wisconsin (WDBSCW) that specializes in delivering workforce services and solutions to help workers, businesses and young adults across South Central Wisconsin succeed.

-Together with partners, we provide specialized programs and services to underserved populations, including dislocated workers, recipients of public assistance programs, veterans, people with disabilities, reentering ex-offenders and at-risk youth.
+Together with partners, we provide specialized programs and services to underserved populations, including dislocated workers, recipients of public assistance programs, veterans, people with disabilities, reentering ex-offenders and at-risk young adults.

 If you're unemployed, underemployed, laid off or searching for a new career, turn to us!

 One of our funding sources is the Workforce Innovation and Opportunity Act (WIOA), which helps us create workforce development initiatives and programs.
 Thanks to this federal legislation, we help people access employment, training and supportive services to succeed in the workforce.
 Under the Act, we also bring together business leaders and stakeholders to address industry workforce needs.

 WIOA is designed to strengthen and improve our nation's public workforce system and help get people - including young adults and those with significant barriers to employment - into high-quality careers and help employers hire and retain skilled workers.

 The amazing thing of all this achievement has been how quickly it has gone, given how daunting the challenges seemed at the outset.
 Yet it has already proven well worth the hardships.
 Thus I don't regret any of the difficulties in the least.Delbert, WIOA Adult Program participant